Databricks

 Exports can be done in scheduled mode only.

-If you need to import data from files into Databricks database tables, use LOAD.
-For more details, see the overview article by Databricks.
+3. To load files into Databricks database tables, use LOAD.
+See the overview article by Databricks.

 Delete data in Bloomreach

 Using the API, you can anonymize customers individually or in bulk.
-To delete customers, mark them with an attribute to be filtered out and delete them manually in the UI.
+To delete customers, mark them with an attribute, filter by that attribute, and delete them manually in the UI.

-You can also delete events by filtering only in the UI.
-Catalog items can be deleted using the Delete catalog item API endpoint.
+You can delete events by filtering in the UI.
+Delete catalog items using the Delete catalog item API endpoint.

 Example use cases

-One-time imports: Importing purchase history for historical analysis and segmentation.
+• One-time imports: Import purchase history for historical analysis and segmentation.

-Regular delta imports: One-way synchronization of customer attributes to ensure marketing campaigns use the most current customer data.
+• Regular delta imports: Keep customer attributes in sync so marketing campaigns always use current data.

 Limitations

-The Databricks integration's delta updates don't support "delete" database operations.
-If you delete a record in Databricks that was previously imported into Bloomreach, that record won't be deleted in Bloomreach on the next sync.
+• Delta updates don't support "delete" operations.
+If you delete a record in Databricks that was previously imported, it won't be deleted in Bloomreach on the next sync.